TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.60.md

 ---

-Thou hast seen all their vengeance and all their devices against me.
+You have seen all their vengeance and all their devices against me.